corese-stack/corese-benchmark/README.md

 There are 2 main parts of the code:
 * The groovy/java code
-  * versionned in `src` folder
+  * is versionned in `src` folder
-  * do the input data processing using the 3 triplestores : loading, and querying (WIP)
+  * processes the input data using the 3 triplestores : loading, and querying (WIP)
-  * saves the CSV containing the measurements in the `out` folder
+  * saves the CSV containing the measurements in the `out` folder.
+Examples of previous run are already given.
 * datavisualization and workflow automation code
   * written in Python
   * versionned in `python-utils` folder